incurecon/Recon-AI/README.md

 ## Contact

 Interested in a pilot, a technical deep-dive, or discussing investment?
-Reach out via incurecon@gmail.com or try the live demo at [incurecon-ai.ai.studio](https://incurecon-ai.ai.studio/).
+Reach out via [state preferred contact method — email / calendar link] or try the live demo at [incurecon-ai.ai.studio](https://incurecon-ai.ai.studio/).

 ---